Discovering your beloved pet has gone missing can be hugely distressing – and, sadly, so many lost animals never find their way back home.

 Keeping your contact details up-to-date is vitally important to ensure the safe return of your animal, should they ever stray from home.
 You must update your details when you move home or change your phone number.

-The easiest way to update is by visiting Petaddress.
+If your pet is also registered with a national system, the easiest way to update is by visiting Petaddress.
 Just type in your animal’s microchip number and it will automatically search the various animal databases, such as Pet Chip Registry, Central Animal Records, Petsafe and HomeSafeID.

 Tinkerbell the cat’s owners were so relieved they kept their contact details up to date.
 The black and white cat was adopted from RSPCA South Australia almost a decade ago, and was microchipped then, as all RSPCA cats are.
 But Tinkerbell went missing late last year, before turning up three months later at our Lonsdale shelter as a stray.
 Reuniting her with owner Georgia was as simple as a phone call!